PhenoAI/pheno-docs/markdowns/003-fundus.md

 ### Data availability:
 - All tabular information is stored in a main parquet file: `fundus.parquet`
+- Derived microvasculature information is stored in a secondary parquet file: `microvasculature.parquet`
-- Image files including segmentations are stored in subfolders and mapped in the main parqet file.
+- Image files including segmentations are stored in subfolders and mapped in the parqet files.